mattcarlotta/fullstack-mern-kit/README.md

 | `test:front`     | Runs and watches all `.test.js` files.                                   |
 | `test:back`      | Runs and watches all `.test.js` files. (not hooked up)                   |

+## Example API

+Provided in this boilerplate is an example of how to integrate a RESTFUL API (utilizing MongoDB).

+If you wish to utilize the API:

+- <a href="https://docs.mongodb.com/manual/installation/#mongodb-community-edition">Install MongoDB</a> and make sure the service is up and running.
+- Navigate to `http://localhost:3000/users` to interact with the API from the client-side.

 ## Client Configuration

 <details>